ProfessionalWiki/WikibaseExport/README.md

 TODO

 * Special page with export UI
-  * TODO
-* Configuration that can be set via PHP and a configuration UI on `MediaWiki:WikibaseExport`
+* Configuration that can be set via PHP and a configuration UI on `MediaWiki:WikibaseExportConfig`
-  * TODO
 * API endpoint for export
 * TranslateWiki integration
 * Support for PHP 8.0 and 8.1